DomDotDot/StandardTags/README.md

 # Game Tags Directory for The Hidden Insanity Archive Reviews

 This directory provides a standardized set of tags used in The Hidden Insanity Archive reviews.
-It allows for easy searching and browsing of games based on their specific features and content.
+It allows for easy searching and browsing of videogames tags, their specific content.

 ## Getting Started